Our Mission

 Christopher Long

-Dean of the College of Arts and Letters , Michigan State University
+Dean of the College of Arts & Letters and Dean of the Honors College, Michigan State University

 • Polly Thistlethwaite